full-disclosure/android-luks/README.md

 You can use this app, however you may still see crashes as not all errors are handled at the moment.

+# Supported devices

+The app has been tested on:

+* Xiaomi A3 (Android 11)
+* Google Pixel 3 (Android 12)
+* Samsung A54 (Android 13)

+The usb host program has been tested on:

+* Debian 11 bullseye i586
+* Ubuntu 22.04 jammy x86_64

+The usb host does not work so far on:

+* Linux Mint 21.2 victoria - /etc/crypttab is ignored because systemd is used.
+The support may be added later

 # How to use